RillingDev/planning-poker/README.md

 Authentication is possible
 via [OIDC](<https://en.wikipedia.org/wiki/OpenID#OpenID_Connect_(OIDC)>). <https://docs.spring.io/spring-security/reference/servlet/oauth2/login/core.html>
-gives a rough overview
-over the required configuration.
-It must be ensured that the resolved username (see `user-name-atribute` in the previous link) is unique across all users.
+gives an overview over the required configuration.
+It must be ensured that the resolved username (see `user-name-attribute` in the previous link) is unique across all users.

 **Important: Using multiple OIDC providers at the same time is not supported by this application.**